-This company, that was ironically created in 1855 as a furnishing business, has now successfully transformed to have amazing stuff for active workers also sells stuff for women and kids.
+This company, which was ironically created in 1855 as a furnishing business, has now successfully transformed to have amazing stuff for active workers and also sells stuff for women and kids.

 Ok, so maybe the first major time we used the bag wasn’t exactly for a cool, camping trip but rather for my boy’s birthday party at school.
 And the bag was able to have everything in it.
 And I mean everything minus the piñata.

 Since then it has been put to the test by both my sons.
 Throwing it around and pulling on it is just some of the experimenting that was done.